Stephen Ian Savage

 Lessons are weekly throughout the year, excluding holidays.

-Every student will have around 28-32 per school year (not including summer), but it changes depending on the school or location of lessons.
+Every student will have around 25-32 per school year (not including summer), but it changes depending on the school or location of lessons.

-An absence is excused if at least 24 hours written/verbal notice is given by a parent (e.g. leaving a voicemail, texting, etc), there is an extenuating circumstance (e.g. illness, injury, emergency), or I cancel.
+An absence is excused if at least 24 hours notice is given by a parent (e.g. leaving a voicemail, texting, etc), there is an extenuating circumstance (e.g. illness, injury, emergency), or I cancel.
 An excused absence lesson does not count towards the lesson total and is eligible for a make-up.

 An absence is unexcused if the student is on a field trip, leaves their instrument at home, or notice is not given.
 An unexcused absence does count towards the lesson total and is not eligible for a make-up.